jakutagawa/jakutagawa.github.io/README.md

-## UCSC Website

-I had to make a website for BME 200 at school, so I thought I should actually take it somewhat seriously.
+## GitHub Pages - personal website

+I basically copied my existing graduate school website and ported it to GitHub Pages.
+Will work on it as time allows.